The Patriot's Primer on American Liberty (Full Copyright Text)

 Among the most egregious examples of judicial activism undermining our Constitution are the many flawed rulings rendered in regard to Article One (the First Amendment) of the Bill of Rights, particularly to its assurance of religious freedom.
 Once again, in plain language, the First Amendment stipulates, “Congress shall make no law…”

 But activist courts have ruled that this prohibition applies to virtually every public forum, from public schools and sporting events to public squares.

-Our Founders’ intent was that the central government would not favor one religious denomination over others by act of Congress.
+Our Founders’ First Amendment intent was that the central government would not favor one religious denomination over others by act of Congress.
 “Congress shall make no law…” It is precisely that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State” — and nothing more.

-Recall that this same Thomas Jefferson also proclaimed, “The God who gave us life, gave us Liberty at the same time. … Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the People that these liberties are of the gift of God?
+Recall that this same Thomas Jefferson also proclaimed: “The God who gave us life, gave us Liberty at the same time. … Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the People that these liberties are of the gift of God?
 That they are not to be violated but with his wrath?
 Indeed I tremble for my country when I reflect that God is just: that his justice cannot sleep for ever.”

 “Our political way of life,” John Quincy Adams wrote, “is by the Laws of Nature and of Nature’s God, and of course presupposes the existence of God, the moral ruler of the universe, and a rule of right and wrong, of just and unjust, binding upon man, preceding all institutions of human society and government.”

 George Mason declared, “The laws of nature are the laws of God, whose authority can be superseded by no power on earth.”

 Notably, the conviction that our rights are innately bestowed by “the Laws of Nature and of Nature’s God” is enumerated in the constitutional preambles of every state in our Union.